-- Development standards may be varied by Council at its discretion under Clause 5.5 and in accordance with Scheme provisions.
-(1) - (2) Where a lot has more than one street frontage, Council may reduce the minimum setback to the secondary street (as determined by Council) by not more than 50% subject to Clause 5.19.5 in the Rural Residential Zone. - (3) Side setbacks in the Industry Zone and the Mixed Use Zone may be reduced to zero subject to the agreement of the adjoining owner and the construction of a parapet wall to Council's satisfaction. - Maximum plot ratio may be varied in accordance with the provisions of Clause 5.5.3.
-(4) - The car parking requirement may be varied in accordance with the provisions of Clause 5.12.3 and/or 5.12.5. - (5) (6) Development standards for the Town Centre Zone may be varied in accordance with the provisions of Clause 5.17.2. - (7) Council may vary landscaping requirements for development in the Mxed Use Zone where it abuts a highway or major road.
+- Development standards may be varied by Council-the local government at its discretion under Clause 5.5 61 and in accordance with Scheme provisions. - (2)Where a lot has more than one street frontage, Council may reduce the minimum setback to the secondary street (as - determined by Council) by not more than 50% subject to Clause 5.19.5 in the Rural Residential Zone.

+Side setbacks in the General Industry Zone and the Mixed Use Zone may be reduced to zero subject to the agreement of the adjoining owner and the construction of a parapet wall to Council's the local government's satisfaction.
+(3) - Maximum plot ratio may be varied in accordance with the provisions of Clause 5.5.3.
+(4) - The car parking requirement may be varied in accordance with the provisions of Clause 5.12.3 and/or 5.12.5.
+(5) - Development standards for the Town Centre Zone may be varied in accordance with the provisions of Clause 5.17.2.
+(6) - Council may vary landscaping requirements for development in the Mixed Use Zone where it abuts a highway or major road.